Floor Covering News and Information on all types of flooring

 Step 2: Stop the Source and Document Damage

 If the flooding is due to a burst pipe or appliance, shut off the water supply.
+This prevents further damage and allows you to focus on cleanup.
+Next, document everything.
 Take photos and videos of the damage for insurance claims.
-Document everything—flooring, walls, furniture, and personal items.
+Capture flooring, walls, furniture, and personal items.
+Keep a written log of the date, time, and cause of flooding if known.

 Step 3: Remove Standing Water